Knighton Flicks

 Starring Laura Linney, Maggie Smith, Kathy Bates

-There’s just one way for the women of Ballygar to taste freedom: to win a pilgrimage to the sacred French town
+There’s just one way for the women of Ballygar to taste freedom: to win a pilgrimage to the sacred French town of Lourdes.
+With a little benevolent interference from their local priest, a group of close friends get their ticket of a lifetime

-The Miracle Club is a deeply human tale about four women who confront and cast out their demons while on a pilgrimage to
+The Miracle Club is a deeply human tale about four women who confront and cast out their demons while on a pilgrimage to that storied shrine in the south of France.
+Set in Dublin in 1967, when the all-male priesthood and hierarchy still had its iron-fisted grip on Irish culture, The Miracle Club testifies to the resilience and resistance of strong-hearted women in reclaiming their lives.

 Skip to content